bparanj/crystal/computer/basics/cleaning.md

 These items will help you effectively clean the exterior, screen, keyboard, and vents of your laptop.

-Proper cleaning techniques are essential for electronics repair to ensure that the devices function correctly and are not damaged during the process.
-Here are the recommended techniques:

 ### Basic Cleaning Supplies
 - **Compressed Air**: Used for blowing dust and debris out of hard-to-reach areas.